Tips and Tricks from Experienced Cooks

 - Alex: Since she has histamine intolerance, she does better with fast-cooked rather than slow-cooked food.
 So, she loves the pressure cooker function of the Instant Pot.
 She doesn’t do well with 24-hour bone broth, but her body loves pressure-cooked bone broth.
 When she started experimenting with the IP, the first recipe she created came out great: Easy Healing Chicken & Vegetable Soup.
 For her family, the Instant Pot is a weeknight savior, because it cooks meals so quickly.
 It even cooks frozen meat in the same amount of time as thawed meat.
 It just takes a little longer to come to pressure.
 Alex also loves cooking Spaghetti Squash in the Instant Pot, because it saves so much time and precious oven space on batch cooking day.
 In fact, she recommends doing batch cooking with your Instant Pot and leaving your oven off altogether.
 One of her favorite recipes for this is Fall Off the Bone Whole Chicken.

 - Bethany: She lives in Dubai where the Instant Pot isn’t available, so she has been adapting Instant Pot recipes to her stovetop pressure cooker.
 She finds that the recipes translate really well.
 You just need to know how your brand of pressure cooker works and adapt accordingly.
 Resource: Translating Instant Pot Pressure Cooking.
-If you want to sample one of Bethany’s recipes, check out her Lamb and Apricot Curry.

 - Eileen: Tip: If you cook in your Instant Pot back-to-back, always remove the sealing ring between recipes and dry both the ring and the lid completely.
 Otherwise, it might interfere with your pot’s ability to build up and maintain pressure.